eL0ck/timelson.com/content/posts/Cloud-Data-Science/CDS-3_GCP.md

 ### Project setup

 We assume our project will use vast amounts of data.
-Realistically we will use [Google Cloud Storage](https://cloud.google.com/storage/) since we can store any data at very low costs.
+Realistically we will use Google Cloud Storage^[https://cloud.google.com/storage/] since we can store any data at very low costs.

 First, create a bucket in your region and give the service account access to it.
 We'll copy the test and training data to the bucket where it can be later pulled by the training jobs.